Lucky-Kashyap/JS-interview-practice/README.md

   - This function calculates the sum of digits without converting the number to a string.

+## Day 12

+#### Write a function that takes an array of integers as input and removes any duplicate elements, returning a new array with only the unique elements.

+- The new Set() method in JavaScript creates a new Set object.
+A Set object is a collection of unique values.
+It can store any type of value, whether primitive values or object references.

+- Note:

+  - The input array may contain both positive and negative integers.

+  - The input array may be empty.

+  - The elements in the input array are not guranteed to be sorted.
+  - The output array should retain the original order of elements from the input array

 # Interview Prep

 Happy Learning! ✨